drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 By *code churn* we generally refer to the lines of code added, modified or removed from a codebase between two versions of the software, or between any given commit / pull request and its parent.

-As [research](https://www.researchgate.net/publication/2816801_Code_Churn_A_Measure_for_Estimating_the_Impact_of_Code_Change) has shown, there is a strong connection between high code churn and the number of defects discovered while testing, hence such measurements are great for predicting a system's fault density.
+As [research](https://www.researchgate.net/publication/2816801_Code_Churn_A_Measure_for_Estimating_the_Impact_of_Code_Change) has shown, there is a strong connection between high volumes of code churn and the number of defects discovered while testing, hence such measurements are great for predicting a system's fault density.

-High churn forces the system to live in a constant state of flux where bugs are easily introduced, the chance of merge conflicts is always high, and knowledge spreads thin as it becomes harder for programmers to keep track of what is being changed in the codebase.
+By making changes in an uncontrollable fashion we force a system to live in a constant state of flux where bugs are easily introduced, the chance of merge conflicts is always high, and knowledge spreads thin amongst a team, as it becomes harder and harder for programmers to keep track of what is happening in their codebase.

-Let's examine some prevailing root causes of high code churn next.
+Let's examine some of the prevailing root causes of such a situation.

 ### 1. The urge for writing code fast